ENDE

 Connection Fails to Establish

-• Wrong Server Address - Check public IP or hostname is correct
+• Wrong server address, confirm the public IP or hostname

 3. Check gateway logs for authentication errors

-4. Verify L2TP server is enabled on gateway
+4. Verify that the L2TP server is enabled

 Connects but No Network Access

-• Firewall Rules - Verify VPN users can access internal networks
+• Firewall rules, verify access to internal networks

-• DNS Problems - Try using IP addresses instead of hostnames
+• DNS problems, try IP addresses instead of hostnames

 3. Test with specific IP addresses